See all photos | Submit Photo

 Climb aboard a tramp steamer inspired by the movie The African Queen for a cruise down the rivers of Asia, Africa, and South America.
 Your skipper will point out the animatronic “wildlife" along the way, while treating you to his spiel of pun-laden jokes.

 The Jungle Cruise is as good as your skipper makes it.
-Several entertainers and Disney executives (including Pixar chief John Lasseter) got their start as skippers on Disneyland’s Jungle Cruise.
-A great skipper, with fun jokes and the right delivery, can make a return visit to the Jungle Cruise as much fun as a revisit to a hot comedy club.
+Several comics and Disney executives (including comedian Steve Martin and Pixar chief John Lasseter) got their start as skippers on Disneyland’s Jungle Cruise.
+A great skipper, with fun jokes and the right delivery, can make a visit to the Jungle Cruise as much fun as a visit to a comedy club.
 A weak skipper, though, can have you noticing just how robotic some of those animals look.
-In 2013, Disney introduced a holiday version of the ride, called "Jingle Cruise," which added holiday-themed jokes to the skippers' scripts during November and December.

 In my opinion, it should be taken out and replaced with Indiana Jones.

 Jungle Cruise is a classic!
 It'll make you laugh and it's a great way to get off your feet.
 Although a little dated, it has some interesting features that you won't want to miss.
 For me it's not a "must-do" attraction, but if the line is short, why not?
 But in my past experiences, the line is practically always long, which is frustrating.
 The boat ride is pretty lengthy, so make sure you have time.
 So a fun, entertaining, slow boat ride that will make you laugh!